 What to do after a PCOS diagnosis

-Treatment options to help you have a baby can include:
+As we mentioned above, there are avenues available to help you have a baby.
+Treatment options can include:

 - reducing your BMI through weight loss